madroxdupe42/peacefulscience.org/content/articles/biologos-evolving-position.md

 As restated in one of the [recently deleted articles](/pdf/deleted-biologos/deleted-biologos-2021-poythress.pdf),

-> several of the converging lines of evidence that support the conclusion that our lineage became human as a population Ð one that has not numbered below about **10,000 individuals** over the last **18 million years** or more.
+> several of the converging lines of evidence that support the conclusion that our lineage became human as a population---one that has not numbered below about **10,000 individuals** over the last **18 million years** or more.

 **Therefore, (B) Adam and Eve are not ancestors of us all,**